Overview

 - Contributions (20%) (1/3 from glossaries, 1/3 from reflection, and 1/3 from comments)

-Readings for this course will be taken entirely from Web-based resources, which are typically accessed via the academic journal databases on the AU Library Web site, Google Scholar, Google Book, Google, CiteSeer, and CiteSeerX.
-In each unit, students will be given a list of required readings, which they must then find and read.
-Current, significant literature and presentations that represent hot topics for discussion will be selected and added to the recommended reading materials, glossaries, presentations, and news feeds on the Moodle discussion forums.
+Readings for this course will be taken entirely from online resources, typically accessed via the academic journal databases available in the AU Library, Google Scholar, Google Book, Google, and CiteSeerX.
+Current, significant literature and presentations representing hot topics for discussion will be selected and added to the recommended reading materials, glossaries, presentations, and news feeds on the Brightspace discussion topics.